csusbdt/app/README.md

 ## Authentication

-To use the application, the user must be authenticated with Facebook and have authorizaed the app to access the user's basic information.
+To use the application, the user must be authenticated with Facebook and have authorized the app to access the user's basic information.

 The Facebook library calls global function _fbAsyncInit_ after it is done loading.
 The application's script also calls _fbAsyncInit_, which it does on jQuery's ready event.